gcsigas/hello-world/README.md

 Seeing how multiple saves show up on the desktop GIT app too.
 This paragraph I've added after a first save without a commit following that save.
 Well, let's see.

+And if I add a line now, before trying to delete the branch which the system thinks got merged OK?

 End